KylaMakPack/Rakuten-HW/README.md

 ### Start Rakuten HW Assignment
 I was asked to build a webservice in Golang that will store “foo” records in memory.
-Since I could not explain my code I put a lot of comments.
+I put a lot of comments to explain my code to make it easier when it is reviewed.